 There are no pre-requisite language requirements for this position.

-Invitees will receive a brief introduction to the Samoan language in the pre-departure course and receive in-depth language training during Pre-Service Training.
+Peace Corps Samoa Invitees will receive a brief introduction to the Samoan language in the pre-departure course and receive in-depth language training during Pre-Service Training.
 While you will be teaching in English, speaking Samoan is an important means of integrating into your community.
 Volunteers will need an understanding of Samoan to follow staff meetings and discussions.
 Even if principals and teachers speak English, most of them prefer to use Samoan in meetings, and most staff meetings will be conducted in Samoan.
 Many villagers do not speak English fluently.
 In addition, language is a key to culture.
-Learning to speak Samoan is essential in order to integrate successfully.
-Showing that you are making an effort to learn the language both shows respect and goes a long way towards earning respect in your community.
+Showing you are making an effort to learn the language both demonstrates respect to individuals and helps earn respect in your community.

 Volunteers live with host families during both the 10 weeks of PST and the two years of service.
-Volunteers live in a room in a family’s house, or in rare cases, in a separate house on a family compound.
+Volunteers live in a room in a family’s house.
 Transportation to and from the villages is usually by bus.
 Within the village, Volunteers get around on foot or bicycle.

 The diet in Samoa consists primarily of taro, breadfruit, yams, potatoes, rice, canned corned beef, fish, chicken soup, taro leaves, some fresh vegetables, fresh fruit and limited fresh meat.
 Vegetarians can fare well in Samoa with patience and creativity.
 For strict vegans, it’s harder, but doable.